EU, UK agree Brexit text, but gaps remain before summit

 The latter point responds to complaints from May’s key parliamentary allies in Northern Ireland that the EU plan to avoid a hard border with EU-member Ireland could isolate the province from the British mainland.
 The former deals with EU concern that Britain is using the Irish question to get special access to the EU market while dispensing with its regulations.

 Both sides need an accord to keep trade flowing between the world’s biggest trading bloc and the fifth largest national economy.
-But May has struggled to untangle nearly 46 years of membership without damaging trade or upsetting the lawmakers who will ultimately decide the fate of any deals she can secure.
+But May has struggled to untangle nearly 46 years of membership without damaging trade or upsetting the members of parliament who will ultimately decide the fate of any deals she can secure.

 Despite the hopes of financial firms in London, Britain secured no improvements to its proposed future trading relations in financial services.